MishtuBanerjee/xaya/README.md

 XAYA
 ====

-A little toolkit for data processing, stats, and database queries where everything is directed graph.
+A little python toolkit for data processing, stats, database queries and complex network analysis and simulation where everything is directed graph.